awsdocs/amazon-ec2-user-guide/doc_source/placement-groups.md

 + Network traffic to the internet and over an AWS Direct Connect connection to on\-premises resources is limited to 5 Gbps\.

 The following rules apply to spread placement groups:
 + A spread placement group supports a maximum of seven running instances per Availability Zone\.
-For example, in a region that has three Availability Zones, you can have a total of 21 running instances in the group \(seven per zone\)\.
+For example, in a region with three Availability Zones, you can run a total of 21 instances in the group \(seven per zone\)\.
+If you try to start an eighth instance in the same zone and in the same spread placement group, the instance will not launch\.
+If you need to have more than seven instances in an AZ, then the recommendation is to use multiple spread placement groups\.
+This does not provide guarantees about the spread of instances between groups, but does ensure the spread for each group to limit impact from certain classes of failures\.
 + Spread placement groups are not supported for Dedicated Instances or Dedicated Hosts\.

 ## Creating a Placement Group<a name="create-placement-group"></a>